 Most people need a well-defined starting point

-But a pre-set starting point is not likely to be well suited to the organization because there is no “one-size fits all” approach.
-While most organizations need to solve similar challenges, the way they need to solve them varies.
+- Pre-set starting point is not likely to be well suited to the organization because there is no “one-size fits all” approach.

-The approach of starting with a framework means a lot of time is spent learning the framework .
+The approach of starting with a framework also means spending a lot of time learning the framework.
 This makes things even worse because there is then not enough time to teach key practices up front.